GoogleContainerTools/kpt-functions-catalog/examples/annotate-config/README.md

 # Annotate Config

-The `annotate-config` KRM config function adds an annotation to configuration.
+The `annotate-config` KRM config function adds an annotation to resources.
-This example invokes the annotate-config function using declarative configuration.

 ## Function invocation